2023 Solar Incentives Guide for Bridgeport, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Bridgeport utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you have a net metering agreement in place with your Bridgeport utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in other areas you might make back a percentage of the value.

 Federal Solar Incentives

-To more fully understand how the ITC could apply to your situation, call your local Bridgeport solar panel installation expert and request more information.
+To more fully understand how the ITC might apply to you, call your local Bridgeport solar panel installer and ask for more information.

 State & Local Solar Incentives